 With so much information at their fingertips, Malaysians are now looking for more than just the highest quality product.
 “Near me” searches have grown 2.3X in the last two years (2.2X for “best” + “near me” and 1.2X for “terdekat,” or “closeby”), while searches for “open now” have grown 1.8X — they clearly want options that are convenient, easy to buy, and on their terms.

-This is especially apparent for bigger ticket items like tech devices and travel plans, when Malaysians turn to Search to make sure they’re getting the best device available or making the most of their vacation days.
-They’re equally demanding when it comes to finding personal products that meet their individual needs, as illustrated by a jump in searches for "best serum for ..." (+65%) and "best laptop for ..." (+70%).
+It’s especially apparent for bigger ticket items like tech devices and travel plans, when Malaysians turn to Search to make sure they’re getting the best device available or making the most of their vacation days.
+They’re equally demanding when it comes to finding personal products that meet their individual needs, as illustrated by a jump in searches for "best serum for ..." (+65%) and "best laptop for ..." (+70%) on Google Trends Malaysia 2020.

 Consumers’ quest for the best shows they want results that are tailored to their specific needs.
 And while “best” will mean different things to different people — be it best value, most efficient, or most beautifully designed — consumers will nonetheless expect brands to understand their intent and deliver precisely what they’re looking for.